table of contents

 Risk factors for morbid obesity

-The simple explanation for morbid obesity is that a person is eating more calories than necessary without burning them off through activity.
-The amount of calories you need to eat per day is largely dependent on your age and lifestyle (meaning someone who exercises a lot will need to eat more than someone who doesn’t exercise at all).
-This typically works out to somewhere around 1,600 to 2,400 calories per day for women over 18 and 2,000 to 3,000 calories per day for adult men (ODPHP, 2015).
+A simplified explanation for morbid obesity is that a person eats more calories than they expend through activity (although many other factors, including medical, lifestyle, and otherwise contribute to weight gain).
+The amount of calories each person should eat per day is dependent on their age and lifestyle.
+For example, someone who exercises a lot will need to eat more than someone who doesn’t exercise at all.
+Recommended calorie intake is typically somewhere around 1,600 to 2,400 calories per day for biological adult women and 2,000 to 3,000 calories per day for biological adult men (HHS, 2022).

 Family history and genetics

-Your genetics and family can have an impact on your chances of morbid obesity, both directly and indirectly.
+Your genetics can have an impact on your chances of developing morbid obesity.

-Children born to obese parents are more likely also to be obese than children with one or more lean parents.
-One study found that boys who have overweight parents are 1.7 times more likely to be overweight than their peers with ideal body weight parents—and the results were similar for girls (Bahreynian, 2017).
+Children born to obese parents are more likely to be obese than children with one or more lean parents.
+One study found that boys who have overweight parents are 1.7 times more likely to be overweight than their peers with non-overweight parents—and the results were similar for girls (Bahreynian, 2017).

-Weight gain is not only influenced by the number of calories you eat but how many you burn off during the day.
-Ideally, a person should get at least two-and-a-half hours of moderate-to-vigorous physical activity each week, but many people aren’t meeting that recommendation with about only one in three getting enough activity.
+Weight gain is not only influenced by the number of calories you eat, but how many you burn off each day.
+According to current guidelines, adults should get 150 minutes of moderate-intensity physical activity and two days of muscle strengthening activity each week (HHS, 2018).

-Morbid obesity can happen at any age, but hormonal changes that come with age—coupled with decreased activity—can be a factor.
-Recent statistics show that obesity levels increase as a person ages, with 42.8 percent of middle-aged adults between 40 and 59 and 41 percent of adults 60 and over being considered obese (Jura, 2016; CDC, 2018).
+Morbid obesity can develop at any stage of life, but hormonal changes that come with age—coupled with decreased activity—can be a contributing factor.
+Recent statistics show that obesity levels increase as a person ages.
+Data shows that almost 45% of middle-aged adults aged 40–59 and nearly 43% of adults aged 60 or older have obesity (NIH, 2022).

 Certain medical conditions

-While pregnancy is one of the most obvious conditions that can cause weight gain, there are multiple disorders and conditions that bring the potential for weight gain.
-Hypothyroidism—a condition that causes a person’s metabolism to work slower than normal—is also shown to have an impact on weight (Sanyal, 2016).
+Multiple disorders and conditions have the potential to cause weight gain.
+For example, hypothyroidism—a condition that causes a person’s metabolism to work slower than normal—can have an impact on weight (Sanyal, 2016).

 A number of medications prescribed by healthcare providers are shown to cause, or contribute to, weight gain.

 Some medications used to treat depression and anxiety are shown to cause a modest increase in weight over time.
-Other medications used to treat diabetes and other mental disorders are also shown to be related to weight gain, as are birth control pills, some seizure medications, and corticosteroids.
+Other medications shown to be related to weight gain include certain diabetes medications, medications to treat certain mental illnesses, birth control pills, some seizure medications, and corticosteroids.

 Signs and symptoms of morbid obesity

-While you can’t always tell if a person is morbidly obese by just looking at them, a large buildup of excess fat—especially around the stomach and hips—is one indicator.
+You can’t tell if a person has morbid obesity simply by looking at them.
+However, a large buildup of excess fat—especially around the stomach and hips—may be one part of the screening process to determine if a person has morbid obesity.

-People with morbid obesity often have other physical symptoms due to the accumulation of excess fat, including having difficulty with physical activities like walking.
-They can also have trouble breathing and get easily winded.
+People with morbid obesity often have other physical symptoms due to the accumulation of excess fat, including difficulty with physical activities like walking.
+They may also have trouble breathing and get easily winded.

 How is morbid obesity diagnosed?